SimonMoitie/Wonky-Piano/Code/README.md

 ```python
 timidity -iA B16,8 -Os &
 ```
-A breakdown of the command:
+The following is a breakdown of the command:
 - -iA - Specifies the use of the ALSA interface.
 - B16,8 - Sets the buffer size, where 16 is the number of fragments, and 8 is bit size.
 - -Os - Specifies MIDI audio output to the ALSA interface.
 - & - Runs Timidity in the background.

 ### bashrc
-To run the Wonky Paino after Timidity has started, access the bashrc file by typing into the terminal window:
+To run the Wonky Piano after Timidity++ has started, access the bashrc file by typing into the terminal window:
 ```bash
 sudo nano /home/pi/.bashrc
 ```